Donate

 Step 2: Encourage the person you are supporting to visit the GP

-We have a GP leaflet that can help the person you care about explain to their GP the importance of support and treatment for struggling with their eating behaviours.
+We also have a GP leaflet that can help the person you care about explain to their GP the importance of support and treatment for struggling with their eating behaviours.
 You can access our GP leaflet through our 'Downloads and Resources' section on our website.

 Step 3: Educate yourself